-Former prime minister Malcolm Turnbull said he found the timeline “incredible” and “very, very, very hard to believe” that senior advisers in the Prime Minister’s office would not have been aware of the nature of the incident.
+Former prime minister Malcolm Turnbull said he found the timeline very hard to believe.

-“I find it inconceivable that wasn’t well known to at least key members of the prime minister’s staff,” he told the ABC on Wednesday.
+“I find it inconceivable that it wasn’t well known to at least key members of the prime minister’s staff,” he told the ABC.

 “If it wasn’t, there was clearly an absolutely baffling breakdown in communications.”

-Morrison has rebuked Defence Minister Linda Reynolds for failing to tell him about the complaint, but denies his government has a “don’t ask, don’t tell” policy towards sexual assault.
+Morrison has rebuked the minister for failing to tell him about the allegations but denies his government has a “don’t ask, don’t tell” policy towards sexual assault.

 Labor frontbencher Katy Gallagher told parliament the minister was “wilfully negligent” as an employer and needed to take responsibility.

 The assault allegation has sparked calls for an independent complaints body to be established in Parliament House.

 Crossbench MPs say the complaints body needs to exist outside the Department of Finance, which handles such matters.

 Albanese has backed their calls, saying an internal government or Liberal Party review would not be enough.

 Morrison has established two inquiries and also agreed to Labor’s call for an independent review into workplace culture inside Parliament House.Jump to next article